 Public Health and Medical System Coordination

-In California, the coordination of various public health and medical functions is accomplished at the local operational area (county), the mutual aid region, and the State levels.
+In _____________________ the coordination of various public health and medical functions is accomplished at the local operational area (county), the mutual aid region, and the State levels.
 Within the operational area, coordination for both public and private entities is handled by the Medical and Health Operational Area Coordinator (MHOAC).
 In our county, the EMS Agency Director is designated as the MHOAC.
-The EMS Agency is responsible for all pre-hospital and emergency medical services within LA County.
-The LA County Department of Public Health (DPH) functions as the lead county agency for public health needs such as response to disease outbreaks.
-In addition, the DPH Healthcare Facilities Inspection Division (HFID) has the authority and responsibility for the licensing and certification of health facilities.
+The EMS Agency is responsible for all pre-hospital and emergency medical services within ___________ County.
+The ________________ County Department of Public Health (DPH) functions as the lead county agency for public health needs such as response to disease outbreaks.
+In addition, the DPH Healthcare Facilities Inspection Division (HFID) has the authority and responsibility for some licensing and certification of health facilities.
+The licensing division in the state of North Carolina is Division of Health Service Regulation (DHSR).

-In the case of a widespread event involving multiple sites of impact, the LA Country EMS Agency along with LA County DPH will provide the overall coordination for resource requesting (see Appendix P – Health and Medical Resource Request Form), obtaining situational awareness, and providing information horizontally and vertically within the medical and health coordination network.
-These activities are conducted through the activation of the Medical Alert Center (MAC) operated by the LA County EMS Agency in addition to the Department Operations Centers (DOCs) of LA County DHS and LA County DPH.
+In the case of a widespread event involving multiple sites of impact, the ______________ County EMS Agency along with County DPH will provide the overall coordination for resource requesting (see Appendix P – Health and Medical Resource Request Form), obtaining situational awareness, and providing information horizontally and vertically within the medical and health coordination network.
+These activities are conducted through the activation of the Medical Alert Center (MAC) operated by the County EMS Agency in addition to the Department Operations Centers (DOCs) of County DHS and County DPH.

-For SNFs, the LA County DPH HFID is the point of contact for requests for assistance and/or exchange of information during a disaster.
+?For s, the County DPH HFID is the point of contact for requests for assistance and/or exchange of information during a disaster.

-Disaster Resource Centers
+?Disaster Resource Centers

-The Disaster Resource Center (DRC) Program was developed to assist the LA County healthcare community to work together regionally on emergency preparedness and response.
+The Disaster Resource Center (DRC) Program was developed to assist the County healthcare community to work together regionally on emergency preparedness and response.
 Thirteen hospitals have been designated within 10 geographic regions in LA County as DRCs.
 Area SNFs can participate in this regional planning and utilize their local DRC as a resource when developing their facility’s disaster program.

 Our facility coordinates with <insert name of DRC or even sister facilities as appropriate> on <insert details on how your facility plans with the DRC, examples include planning, training, exercises, and/or facilitating a regional disaster plan>.